 When organising an event, various contracts are typically entered into between different parties, including the venue owner.
 In particular, the Swiss Code of Obligations provides rules for venue hire.
 In addition, permits and licences may be required from the relevant authorities, particularly for the use of public spaces, but also with regard to the sale of alcohol and health and safety regulations.
 Intellectual property rights, including trademarks, copyrights and image rights, as well as data protection under Swiss law, must also be considered.
 A collective management licence is generally required for public screenings or other public uses of musical works.
 Federal, cantonal and communal regulations regarding waste management, energy consumption and general compliance with environmental standards must also be taken into account.
-Liability and insurance arrangements are also important for sports event organisers.
-Ensuring liability and insurance coverage is essential to protect organisers and participants from potential risks and liabilities that may arise during an event.
+Liability and insurance coverage is essential to protect organisers and participants from potential risks and liabilities that may arise during an event.